badeaa3/cannonball/README.md

 - [x] import all USEFUL code. leave out unnecessary code
 - [x] import plotting scripts for final paper
 - [x] update colalola.py name to cannonball.py name
-- [] verify that you can train
+- [x] verify that you can train
-- [] verify that you can evaluate using final model weights
+- [x] verify that you can evaluate using final model weights
-- [] verify that you can plot everything from the paper
+- [x] verify that you can plot everything from the paper
-- [] update readme with simple how to run
+- [x] update readme with simple how to run

+See `tester.sh` for examples of how to launch the training and evaluation scripts.